 The event scheduled for Tuesday, April 5th at Bucasia Beach will provide an amazing opportunity for kids and their guardians to learn about wildlife, habitats and how to protect them.

-Coastal Project Officer, Jessica Berryman said the school holidays program was a joint initiative of Reef Catchments, the Great Barrier Reef Marine Parks Authority and Mackay Regional Council with support from the Australian Government.
+Coastal Project Officer, Jessica Berryman said the school holidays program wouldn’t be possible without the collaboration of Reef Catchments, the Great Barrier Reef Marine Parks Authority and Mackay Regional Council with support from the Australian Government.

 “We are very excited to offer this school holidays program.
-It’s a unique opportunity for parents and guardians to get outdoors with their kids and learn about the unique wildlife the Mackay Coast supports.”
+It’s a unique opportunity for parents and guardians to get outdoors with their kids and learn about the unique wildlife, like our ??
+Turtles the Mackay Coast supports.”

 Reef Catchments Coastcare Program focuses on education for empowerment; teaching people of all ages the how’s, what’s and why’s of coastal conservation.

-Jessica Berryman went on to explain the focus on families and kids.
+Jessica knows the important role of families and kids.

 “As future leaders, it is imperative that we offer our children opportunities to learn about the natural world -how it works, how the pieces fit together and what they can do to protect it.
 This event provides the opportunity to learn about the fragile coastline we are lucky enough to have at our backdoor, the wildlife who live there and how all of us can help protect our beautiful environment.”